thedges/PSMapComponents/README.md

 # PSMapComponents
 This package includes variety of map/GIS related demo components:
-* PSObjectSearch -
+* PSObjectSearch - component to search records on object and display in map and table
-* PSRecordLocator -
+* PSRecordLocator - component to plot on map current location of record; also can move map and set current location
-* PSAccessTracker -
+* PSAccessTracker - invisible component to capture the latitude/longitude (and optionally, street address) of person accessing the record

 <b>Dependency:</b> Install the [PSCommon](https://github.com/thedges/PSCommon) package first